You finally did it. You started your own eCommerce store!

 Consumable products like chocolates, candles, and vitamins make excellent BOGO specials.
 You can imagine how your customers would find value in buying one box of chocolates to get one free, or two scented candles to receive a third.

 Looking to promote and sell a new product?
-Pair it with a popular product to start getting it out the door.
+Pair it with an already popular item to start getting it out the door.

 It’s also a great way to clear old products or slow-moving inventory.